Stals/hugo-share-buttons/README.md

 Probably in the ```single.html``` of your theme.

-Create a shareButtons section under 'params' in your root config file (i.e. config.yaml).
+Create a 'shareButtons' section under 'params' in your root config file (i.e. config.yaml).

 As a jumping-off point you can use these: